 -

-Forme indéterminée de type [zero/zero] \( : \left[ \frac{0}{0} \right] \)
+Forme indéterminée de type [zéro/zéro] \( : \left[ \frac{0}{0} \right] \)

-On se retrouve avec une forme indéterminée de type \( \left[ \frac{0}{0} \right]\).
+$$ \lim_{x \to \alpha} \enspace \frac{f(x)}{g(x)} $$On se retrouve avec une forme indéterminée de type \( \left[ \frac{0}{0} \right]\).

-Grâce au théorème des accroissements finis généralisé (ou théorème de la moyenne de Cauchy), on sait que :
+$$ \lim_{x \to \alpha} \enspace \frac{f(x)}{g(x)} = \left[ \frac{0}{0} \right] $$Grâce au théorème des accroissements finis généralisé (ou théorème de la moyenne de Cauchy ), on sait que :

-$$ \forall x \in I, \enspace \exists c \in \hspace{0.05em} ]\alpha, x[, \enspace \frac{f'(c)}{g'(c)} = \frac{f(x) - f(\alpha)}{g(x) - g(\alpha)} \qquad (1) $$
+$$ \forall x \in I, \enspace \exists c \in \hspace{0.04em} ]\alpha, x[, \enspace \frac{f'(c)}{g'(c)} = \frac{f(x) - f(\alpha)}{g(x) - g(\alpha)} \qquad (1) $$Mais, avec \( (H) \) l'expression \( (1) \) devient \( (2) \) :

-$$ \forall x \in I, \enspace \exists c \in \hspace{0.05em} ]\alpha, x[, \enspace \frac{f'(c)}{g'(c)} = \frac{f(x)}{g(x)} \qquad (2) $$
+$$ \forall x \in I, \enspace \exists c \in \hspace{0.04em} ]\alpha, x[, \enspace \frac{f'(c)}{g'(c)} = \frac{f(x)}{g(x)} \qquad (2) $$Par suite,

-$$ \forall x \in I, \enspace \exists c \in \hspace{0.05em} ]\alpha, x[, \ lim_{x \to \alpha} \enspace \frac{f'(c)}{g'(c)} = lim_{x \to \alpha} \enspace \frac{f(x)}{g(x)} = l \qquad (3)$$
+$$ \forall x \in I, \enspace \exists c \in \hspace{0.04em} ]\alpha, x[, \ \lim_{x \to \alpha} \enspace \frac{f'(c)}{g'(c)} = \lim_{x \to \alpha} \enspace \frac{f(x)}{g(x)} = l \qquad (3)$$Or, comme \( \alpha < c < x\), on a les deux implications suivantes :

 $$ x \to \alpha \Longrightarrow c \to \alpha \Longrightarrow c \to x $$